This chapter explains a few ways you can start reading text with Narrator. You can also get detail on the formatting of the text you’re reading.

 - Some.
 Hear most conversational punctuation, such as commas and periods.

 - Most.
 Hear additional symbols, such as parentheses.

 - All.
 Hear all punctuation, including all special symbols.

 Read text in other languages

 When reading text in a different language, Narrator will automatically select the text-to-speech (TTS) voice for that language if it's installed.
-To learn more about installing additional TTS voices, see Appendix C: TTS voices.
+To learn more about installing additional TTS voices, go to Appendix A: Supported languages and voices.